Published Papers

 "Segmentation and Beliefs: A Theory of Self-Fulfilling Idiosyncratic Risk" with Alex Zentefis [Draft]

-A segmented-markets model that permits self-fulfilling price volatility.
+A segmented-markets model that permits self-fulfilling price volatility, which is most often redistributive.
 Applications: helps explain the factor structure in firm-level idiosyncratic risk and exchange rate disconnect in international macro.

 "The Risk of Risk-Sharing: Diversification and Boom-Bust Cycles" [Draft]